-Many people with oil rights, gas rights, and mineral rights may have second thoughts about putting these rights up for sale.
-After all, it is possible that individuals on an extremely successful or productive well could make more money in the long term by retaining these rights.
+Mineral owners with oil rights, gas rights, and mineral rights may have second thoughts about putting these rights up for sale.
+After all, it is possible that individuals on an extremely successful or productive well could make more money in royalty income by retaining these rights.
 Unfortunately, however, situations like this are hardly the majority.
-In far too many instances, individuals retain their mineral rights and never receive the economic payout that they’re hoping for.
+In far too many instances, mineral owners retain their mineral rights and never receive the economic payout that they’re hoping for.
 Many landowners sell their mineral rights for several reasons, but finding the right reasons for you is most important.

-By selling your mineral rights now, however, you are guaranteed a payout for your rights, and you’ll know and agree to the price in advance with a few mineral buyers, removing the financial uncertainty that comes with retaining these rights.
-Even if your well turns out to not be productive and doesn’t provide royalty payments, that financial burden will be passed on to the buyer, and you are still guaranteed the full amount for which you sold your mineral rights.
+By selling mineral rights now, however, you are guaranteed a lump sum payment for your rights, and you’ll know and agree to the price in advance with a few mineral buyers, removing the financial uncertainty that comes with retaining these rights.
+Even if your well turns out to not be productive and doesn’t provide royalty payments, that financial burden will be passed on to the buyer, and you are still guaranteed the full amount of the market value when you sell for an agreed amount.

 Why Sell Mineral Rights Now

-The reality of America’s energy future is that more and more energy companies are going to increasingly spend their R&D budgets developing renewable energy sources.
+The reality of America’s energy future is that more and more oil and gas companies are going to increasingly spend their R&D budgets developing renewable energy sources.
 Oil and gas, while experiencing a boom, are non-renewable resources, and all signs point to an increasing scarcity of these resources.
-Not only does this contribute to the present energy boom in the U.S., but it also means that sitting on oil and gas rights is likely not a smart long-term play.
+Not only does this contribute to the present oil and gas boom in the U.S., but it also means that sitting on oil and gas rights, or other royalty interests, is likely not a smart long-term play.
 As companies begin to successfully develop long-term, renewable energy solutions, the value of oil and gas deposits will drop significantly for landowners, as well as monthly royalty payments.
-As such, if you wait too long to sell your mineral rights, you could find yourself facing a market that is no longer interested in fossil fuels, and subsequently, a once-valuable asset that you can no longer sell for any notable sum.
+As such, if you wait too long to sell your mineral rights, you could find yourself facing market trends that no longer favor fossil fuels, and subsequently, a once-valuable asset may no longer have enough buyers.

 Should I Sell or Lease my Mineral Rights?

-While it may be tempting to view a lease as a long-term investment, it can actually be a gamble more often than not.
+Mineral owners may view a lease as a long-term investment through mineral ownership, it can actually be a gamble more often than not.
 It can take years for development to start on your land.
-And once development starts, decades can pass before you start seeing a profitable return on your investment.
-There is also the possibility that as the years pass, the market price for the oil, gas, and minerals being produced from your property will decrease, causing your investment to whittle down in value.
+And once development starts, decades can pass before you start seeing royalty interests become profitable.
+There is also the possibility that as the years pass, the fair market price for the oil, gas, and minerals being produced from your property will decrease, causing your investment to whittle down in value.

-The best way to ensure that you are getting the most money for what your property is worth is by selling your mineral rights for an upfront price.
+As a mineral owner, the best way to ensure that you are getting the most money for what your property is worth is by selling your mineral rights for an upfront sales price.
 There are significant tax benefits that can be reaped from selling mineral rights.
 Most sellers qualify for long-term capital gains taxes of gas, oil, and minerals, whereas those with leased rights have their ‘investment’ burdened with additional income taxes and tax penalties.

 Financial Incentive for Selling Your Mineral Rights

-There is a long and tiring process that directly follows the decision to sell your oil, gas, and mineral rights.
-As a seller, you want to know what takes to turn your mineral rights into a financial gain.
+The whole process that directly follows the decision to sell your oil, gas, and mineral rights can be exhausting.
+Most mineral owners want to know what takes to turn your mineral rights into a financial gain.
 In order to get the maximum value from your mineral rights, you need a large network of buyers bidding against each other for your mineral rights.
 This is why you hire a mineral brokerage service to help you sell your mineral rights.
 Using our thorough experience, we have provided an outline of the steps it takes to sell one’s mineral rights:

-- Is it a good time to sell? – Assess the risks and benefits of selling your specific asset in the current market.
+Assess the risks and benefits of selling your specific asset in the current market.
 If you wait, will your minerals decrease or increase in value?
 If you inherited mineral rights, for example, you may want consider multiple opinions.

-- Compile GIS Map Data – Begin the process of compiling data from Geographic Information Systems (GIS) maps and other relevant databases.
-You will use this data to frame your mineral rights as particularly desirable to prospective buyers.
+Begin the process of compiling data from Geographic Information Systems (GIS) maps and other relevant databases.
+You will use this data to frame your mineral interest as particularly desirable to prospective buyers.